 2) Short Haired vs Long Haired German Shepherds

-The medium haired German Shepherds are considered standard, whilst the long haired German Shepherds are rarer and further from the pure breed due to their recessive genes (less likely for long haired genes to get passed on to new litters) and the simple fact there are less breeders.
+Long haired German Shepherds are rarer and further from the pure breed due to their recessive genes (less likely for long haired genes to get passed on to new litters) and the simple fact there are less breeders.

 You can usually tell a long haired German Shepherd apart from a medium or short haired German Shepherd obviously by coat length (long haired GSDs look a lot more fluffy), but long haired GSDs also have sprouts of hair around the insides of their ears and around their toes.